Data leak on an iPhone: how to view and fix compromised passwords

 What does a data leak mean on iPhones?

-Even though Apple calls it a data leak, they actually mean your data ended up in a data breach, and your sensitive details are exposed online.
+Even though Apple calls it a data leak, it actually means your data ended up in a data breach, and your sensitive details are exposed online (it doesn’t mean your phone has been hacked).
 The difference between data leaks and data breaches is that the latter occurs when hackers launch cyberattacks on people or company databases to steal data — something a running VPN on an iPhone might help defend against (at least on a personal level).

 And the former occurs when companies mismanage data (data scraping, employee leaks) or when users accidentally click malicious links, or install harmful files.
 In short, both result in data leakage — exposing your data and turning it into a sitting duck for criminals.